My DairyFree GlutenFree Life

 Did you know that Spinach Paratha is also a fancy name for the most favorite type of unleavened Indian Bread?
 Paratha, also known as Roti, is usually made from whole wheat flour but this recipe is made with Gluten Free flour!
 You can also substitute besan or chickpea flour in making this recipe.

-So what is the difference between Naan and Paratha?
+So what is the difference between Naan and Roti?
 Yogurt is added to naan to give it more volume and thickness.
 Paratha, on the other hand, is soft and flaky.
-The softness of Parantha depends on the Softness of the dough.
+The softness of this bread depends on the softness of the dough.
 Adding some salt to flour while kneading it will help while also adding a little water at a time.

 We use spinach in the dough of this recipe for Spinach Paratha!
 You could use onions or potatoes instead if you wanted.
 I love the green color for serving with special meals or holidays like St. Patrick’s Day or Christmas!
 Plus this recipe is Gluten Free, Dairy Free and Vegan!

 So you say, What do I do with Parathas?
 Oh my!
 I love them.
-Anything you would use bread for you can use Paratha for!
+Anything you would use bread for you can use this bread for!
 I like them especially with veggies in sauce, daal and curries.

 You will find pictures below of how these flat breads are put together and the recipe follows the photos.
 Enjoy!